-Although recreational cannabis is not legal in Michigan, residents with a qualifying health condition can take advantage of medical marijuana.
-In fact, the state was an early adopter of medical marijuana laws in 2008, and according to Lansing State Journal, there are over 200,000 registered medical marijuana patients in Michigan.
+Even though recreational cannabis is legal in Michigan, residents still don’t have a legal way to access it.
+But with a qualifying health condition, consumers are eligible to get medical marijuana.
+In fact, the state was an early adopter of medical marijuana laws in 2008, and according to Lansing State Journal, there are over 200,000 registered medical marijuana cardholders in Michigan.
 Whether you’re new to Michigan or just want to see if medical marijuana improves your health problems, the process for getting a medical marijuana card is pretty straightforward.
 All you have to do is download a form off the Internet, meet with a doctor, and get approved by the state.
 Then, you can take advantage of the many medical marijuana dispensaries in Michigan.

 Here is a quick step-by-step guide to getting a medical marijuana card Michigan style: